MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 2.3.
 Identity and Access Management (IAM)

-IAM policy has a who part, can do what part and on which resource part
+IAM policy has a who part, can do what part, and on which resource part

 - Who = Google acc, Google group, Service acc, Gsuite, Cloud identity domain
 - Can do what = IAM role: